- Patient Information:

 Lovenox does not cross the placenta, and is not expected to result in fetal exposure to the drug.
 Human data from a retrospective cohort study, which included 693 live births, suggest that Lovenox does not increase the risk of major developmental abnormalities.
 Based on animal data, enoxaparin is not predicted to increase the risk of major developmental abnormalities (see Data).

 Pregnancy alone confers an increased risk for thromboembolism that is even higher for women with thromboembolic disease and certain high risk pregnancy conditions.
-While not adequately studied, pregnant women with mechanical prosthetic heart valves may be at even higher risk for thrombosis [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+While not adequately studied, pregnant women with mechanical prosthetic heart valves may be at even higher risk for thrombosis.
 Pregnant women with thromboembolic disease, including those with mechanical prosthetic heart valves and those with inherited or acquired thrombophilias, have an increased risk of other maternal complications and fetal loss regardless of the type of anticoagulant used.

 All patients receiving anticoagulants, including pregnant women, are at risk for bleeding.
 Pregnant women receiving enoxaparin should be carefully monitored for evidence of bleeding or excessive anticoagulation.
 Consideration for use of a shorter acting anticoagulant should be specifically addressed as delivery approaches [see BOXED WARNING].
 Hemorrhage can occur at any site and may lead to death of mother and/or fetus.
 Pregnant women should be apprised of the potential hazard to the fetus and the mother if enoxaparin is administered during pregnancy.